Gwen Moffat: Climbing career

-Moffat was an Army driver in the Auxiliary Territorial Service, stationed in North Wales after the end of the Second World War, when she met a climber who introduced her to climbing and a bohemian lifestyle.
+Moffat was an Army driver in the Auxiliary Territorial Service during WW2, she found her role very undemanding and went AWOL to North Wales where she met a climber who introduced her to climbing -barefoot, and a bohemian lifestyle.
 During the 1940s and 1950s she lived rough, climbing in Snowdonia, the Lakes, Scotland and the Alps, supporting herself by working in several roles including as a domestic service, a farmer, a forester, an artist's model and the driver of a travelling shop.
 In 1953 she became the first female British certificated mountain guide, and for ten years she was closely associated with the RAF Mountain Rescue Service, making a living from climbing.

 Moffatt was known for often climbing barefoot, claiming that it was better because there was more contact with the rock and no constriction of the toes.
 She is an honorary member of the women-only Pinnacle Club and the British Mountaineering Council.